Modern YEAR SEVEN

 –JLA Incarnations #1 by John Ostrander, Val Semeiks, Prentis Rollins, & John Kalisz (July 2001)[5]

 When the JLA, sans the Trinity, is supposedly killed after a struggle against the magickal immortal Wotan, a funeral is held in Arlington Cemetery.
 In attendance—along with a large public audience—are the Trinity, JSA, Doom Patrol, Metal Men, reporter Tully Reed, and Hal Jordan’s best friend Tom Kalmaku.
 The crowd watches with astonishment as the JLA come out of their graves, alive and well, thanks to pre-planning by Hal Jordan and Kalmaku.
 (The team had actually not been killed, and had been saved by entering Jordan’s power ring.)
 Afterward, the JLA defeats The Key and his KeyMen (aka Key-Men) androids, followed by Dr. Destiny, and then Joker.
 They round out a busy few days with a final contest in the Rocky Mountains against the hairy synthetic monster known as The Shaggy Man, an out-of-control creation of scientist Andrew Zagarian.
 Afterward, the team discovers a hidden alien artifact of unknown origin.
 (The Shaggy Man fight is also shown via flashback from Justice League of America Vol. 2 #43 and referenced in JLA #23-24 and JLA: Liberty and Justice.
 Note that the Trinity are not pictured in the JLA Incarnations #1 version of the Shaggy Man fight, but they are shown in the Justice League of America Vol. 2 #43 flashback version.
-In the latter, Batman is shown wearing his yellow-oval costume, which is a continuity error.)
+In the latter, Batman is shown wearing his yellow oval costume, which is a continuity goof.)
 Later, Wotan causes the JLA to war against the JSA, although the Trinity is not present for this contest.
 In the end, Wotan’s ruse is outed, and he is defeated thanks to help from Hawkman and Hawkgirl.
 Afterward, Hawkman joins the JLA.
 He will pull double-duty, remaining part-time with the JSA as well.
 Hawkgirl becomes a part-time/reserve member of the JLA as well.

 –REFERENCE: In Power of the Atom #1.
 The JLA goes into unspecified action, during which the Atom snaps a picture of the team.